Skip to content

 Linalg — symmetric eigendecomposition and graph Laplacian

-Both are fixture-gated against linalg.json: eigh reconstructs to 1e-16 with eigenvalues within 1e-6, and laplacian matches scipy.sparse.csgraph.laplacian to 1e-9.
+Both were validated against reference fixtures during development: eigh reconstructs to 1e-16 with eigenvalues within 1e-6, and laplacian matches scipy.sparse.csgraph.laplacian to 1e-9.

 Verified against the built barrel (linalg namespace):